canhminhdo/spec-based/ReadMe.md

 - Check the configuration with Redis, RabbitMQ as well as MySQL in the configuration file.

-- To run experiments, you need to change the "caseStudy" in the configuration that correspond to which case study being checked
+- To run experiments, you need to change the "caseStudy" key in the configuration file that corresponds to a case study being checked.

 - To extend more case studies, if you want to conduct a new case study with the environment, you need to create your own CaseStudy by extending from config.CaseStudy class.
 And then do as follows:

     - Configure the application with your own case study in server.ApplicationConfiguration file.

-    - Overwrite the initial message sending to the system for kick off, getInitialMessage method in your own CaseStudy file.
+    - Overwrite the initial message sending to the system for kick-off, getInitialMessage method in your own CaseStudy file.

     - Remember to change the case study in the configuration file, in which you may run your own case study.

 ## Case Studies
-Some case studies are conducted to proof the correctness as well as the efficiency of the environment as follows.
+Some case studies are conducted to demonstrate the correctness as well as the efficiency of the environment as follows.
 - Test & Set Protocol (TAS)
 - Alternative Bit Protocol (ABP)
 - Needham-Schroeder Public-key Authentication Protocol (NSPK and NSLPK)